 Authority to be given to the Treasurer to switch funds after appropriate consultation to enable advantage to be taken of market changes or legislation to gain the best advantage for the Association

-An annual budget be prepared by the Treasurer and submitted to the Autumn meeting showing anticipated income, expenditure, funding and cash flow.
+An annual budget be prepared by the Treasurer and submitted to the January meeting showing anticipated income, expenditure, funding and cash flow.

-Fix the annual subscriptions, bearing in mind the objects of the Association (item 1.1) and to keep the level of subscriptions to members to a minimum.
+Fix the annual subscriptions, bearing in mind the objects of the Association (item 1.1) and to keep the level of subscriptions to members affordable.

 That Dealers Table Fees at Congress be reviewed annually.